◀ Week 25 | D&C home page | Week 27 ▶

 Minutes of the Female Relief Society of Nauvoo, 17 March 1842.
 The Relief Society’s minutes record the counsel given by the Prophet Joseph Smith and by Society President Emma Smith on the date of its founding and the discussion over its name and goals.

-“What Do the Kinderhook Plates Reveal About Joseph Smith’s Gift of Translation?”, Book of Mormon Central, 31 July 2018.
+“What Do the Kinderhook Plates Reveal About Joseph Smith’s Gift of Translation?”, Scripture Central, 21 August 2019.
 In May 1843, two non-Mormon men brought to Joseph Smith six bell-shaped metal plates with writing etched on them, claiming they had been unearthed in Kinderhook, Illinois, 60 miles (96 km) south of Nauvoo.
 The men wanted Joseph to translate the engravings.
 Since then, the so-called Kinderhook Plates have been a subject of controversy, with critics claiming that they prove Joseph Smith was a fraud.
-Read more about this fascinating issue and learn what Joseph really said about the plates in this KnoWhy from Book of Mormon Central.
+Read more about this fascinating issue and learn what Joseph really said about the plates in this KnoWhy from Scripture Central.

 The Nauvoo Temple: A Joseph Smith Papers Podcast is an eight-part documentary miniseries that explores the history and legacy of the temple that Latter-day Saints constructed in Nauvoo, Illinois, in the 1840s.
 The episodes consider what the Nauvoo Temple meant to the men and women who constructed it and the role in played in their religious devotion and worship.
 Series host Spencer W. McBride interviewed historians and Church leaders for this podcast.